BlueBrain/sonata-extension/source/sonata_tech.rst

   /electrodes/{electrodename}                   layer                   utf8       1                   Optional      Layer of the circuit in which {electrodename} is located.
 If the electrode is in a region without cortical layers, then "NA".
 If the electrode is outside the brain, then "Outside"
   /electrodes/{electrodename}                   position                float32    3                   Mandatory     Position of {electrodename} in microns, in cartesian coordinates
   /electrodes/{electrodename}                   region                  utf8       1                   Optional      Region in which {electrodename} is located
-  /electrodes/{electrodename}                   type                    utf8       1                   Optional      Either EEG or LFP
+  /electrodes/{electrodename}                   type                    utf8       1                   Optional      Either Reciprocity or LineSource
   /electrodes/{electrodename}/{population_name} electrode_id            uint64     1                   Mandatory     Index of the column corresponding to this electrode in /electrodes/{population_name}/scaling_factors
   /electrodes/{population_name}                 scaling_factors         float64    Total_comp x N_elec Mandatory     Scaling factor for each compartment in the corresponding neuron, in mV/nA
   /{population_name}                            node_ids                uint64     N_nodes             Mandatory     List of node ids.
 Node ids not listed here are to be ignored